morphineSkip to the navigation

 Do not use morphine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-To make sure morphine is safe for you, tell your doctor if you have:
+To make sure morphine is safe for you, tell your doctor if you have ever had:

 - any type of breathing problem or lung disease;

-- a history of drug abuse, alcohol addiction, or mental illness;
+- a drug or alcohol addiction, or mental illness;

 - urination problems;